Delray Beach: Walkable town with award-winning beach is a great weekend getaway

 More things to do in Delray Beach

-The Girls Strawberry U-Pick : This hydroponic farm is improbably found behind a storefront on busy Military Trail just north of Atlantic Avenue.
-You can pick strawberries and buy various fruits and vegetables, but the gardens are a special delight for families because of the caged exotic birds and a farmyard area with goats and other animals.
+The Girls Strawberry U-Pick: This farm-themed attraction is improbably found behind a storefront on busy Military Trail just north of Atlantic Avenue.
+The gardens are a special delight for families because of the caged exotic birds and a farmyard area with goats and other animals.

 Spady Cultural Heritage Museum: If you get interested in Delray’s rich history, you will learn about the black settlers who were among the city’s earliest residents.
 The Spady museum is located in the former home of a prominent African American educator and community leader from 1922 to 1957 and tells the community’s story through photos, documents, handmade quilts and historic objects.